 Here are some of the top online spots to download high-resolution audio files.
 Check them out for yourself:

-HD Tracks – A site offering music from a wide array of genres.
+HD Tracks – A site offering music from a wide array of genres, downloadable as albums or, sometimes, singles.
 You can choose format and bit-depth/sample rate.

 ProStudioMasters – This boutique store offers a relatively small selection of albums.
 Most albums are delivered in a choice of FLAC and AIFF, but there’s also some DSD stuff on there.